The Schools Challenge programme

-The Schools Challenge is an exciting programme run by Imperial College London in collaboration with J. P. Morgan.
+The Schools Challenge is an exciting programme run by Imperial College London, supported by J. P. Morgan.

 The programme is aimed at helping Year 9 students to make informed choices about educational subject options during a crucial time in their lives and for them to make a successful transition from education to employment.

 The programme further aims to inspire students to think about jobs and careers using science, technology, engineering and maths skills.